 - Forfeiture of any refund on tuition and fees.

 - Disqualification of further participation in the Co-op Program.

 - Placing one’s visa status in jeopardy (for international students).

 - If you are having difficulty with your employers or considering ending your employment, please meet with the co-op coordinator for assistance in handling the situation.
 You are a representative of SCU and we are here to assist you in having a positive experience.

 - Students who took one quarter off to do a six-month full-time co-op assignment should receive registration materials as usual for the following quarter.
 If not, contact the Registrar’s Office.

-- International students may work only during the dates approved by the Career Center, department chair, and the International Student Advisors.
-Working without authorization is illegal and may jeopardize your F-1 status.
+- International students may work only during the dates approved on the I-20.
+Working without authorization is illegal and may jeopardize your F-1 status, including deportation.